victorhusouza/insight_project/README.md

 ## 3. Solution Strategy

-  I divided the solution strategy into two for each question:
+  I divided the solution strategy into the two questions:

      1. Which is the real state that House Rocket should buy and at what price?